TwoOnefour/autosign/README.md

 # What's this
 A program that will automatically sign up.

+main_moniter.py is the main python file that responses for the main logics to sign up.

+timeset.py is a crontab support python file, used to flush the crontab recording, to make sure everyone who access my miniprogram and fill the form can be included in crontab.

+testapp1.js is a Nodejs script, creating a server process to receive the information from miniprogram and put them into mysql database.

 Due to politics and rules, required by university, students should report their health situation every single day.

 I think that is meaningless, unhelpful, troublesome.

 Convenience should be make in order to study.
 First prime should be scholor, not rules.

-So I make this in my first year in university, when I have been arrived at the university for two months.That is in Nov., 2020.
+So I make this in my first year in university, when I have been arrived at the university for two months.That is in Nov.
+2020.

 # How to use it